devilmustcry/Mini-Trello/Readme.md

 * User arrives at the main page
 * User enter the list page
 * User make a request to create a new card
+* The application direct user to card creation section
 * User describe title and description
 * User confirm saving card
 * The application save the card into the list
 * The application direct user back to list page

 ### Iteration 1: use case 3
-Use case: Create a card
+Use case: View an individual card
 Version: 0.1
 Primary Actor: User
 Main Success Scenario
 * User enter the application
 * User arrives at the main page
 * User enter the list page
-* User make a request to create a new card
-* User describe title and description
+* User arrives at the list page
-* User confirm saving card
+* User click at the card they want
-* The application save the card into the list
+* User arrives at the card page
-* The application direct user back to list page

 ### Domain Model V 0.1
 ![alt text](http://www.mx7.com/i/c2d/OW4Z56.png)